EpicCash/documentation/docs/wallet/owner.md

 Ensuring the kernel identified by the proof’s stored excess commitment exists in the kernel set.
 Reproducing the signed message amount|kernel_commitment|sender_address.
 Validating the proof’s recipient_sig against the message using the recipient’s address as the public key.
-Validating the proof’s sender_sig against the message using the senders’s address as the public key.
+Validating the proof’s sender_sig against the message using the sender's address as the public key.

 === "Request"
     ```JSON